 Red light therapy regulates the gut microbiome in other ways too: it lowers the numbers of harmful bacteria in the intestine, and reduces the number of H.Pylori in the stomach – the bacteria that causes ulcers.

 Through its various mechanisms, LLLT can not only treat pre-existing conditions such as back pain but also prevent pain from happening.
 Several studies have concluded that red light therapy before exercise helps prevent delayed onset muscle soreness.

-Low level light therapy is particularly useful as a non-invasive alternative to laser surgery for different injuries and conditions.
+Low-level light therapy is particularly useful as a non-invasive alternative to laser surgery for different injuries and conditions.

 This kind of therapy is an excellent treatment option for pain relief.
 In the past, a red light treatment for pain management was something that you could only get from healthcare professionals because of the sheer size of red light therapy devices.

-Nowadays, red light emitting diodes come in small, wearable devices like FlexBeam which are ideal for home use.
+Nowadays, red light emitting diodes come in small, wearable devices like FlexBeam, which are ideal for home use.
 Because of their size and moldable shape, they are a good option to treat even places that are otherwise difficult to reach, such as neck pain.
 The mechanisms of red light therapy for pain relief are not negatively affected by the portable size.

 Red light therapy products like FlexBeam can be your targeted daily treatment for relieving pain.
-Because red light wavelengths are a harmless and very mild form of stimulant for the cells, these devices are ideal, safe, and effective treatment for home use.
+Because red light wavelengths are a harmless and very mild form of stimulant for the cells, these devices are ideal, safe, and effective treatments for home use.